Ireland take charge in Sri Lanka with highest Test score

 Their previous highest Test score was 339 against Pakistan in their inaugural match in 2018.

-Stirling reached his maiden Test century in style, upper-cutting Asitha Fernando for six over deep point.
+Stirling reached his maiden Test century in style, upper-cutting Fernando for six over deep point.

 The batter now has centuries in all three formats of the game.